timescale/docs.timescale.com-content/using-timescaledb/hypertables.md

 PostGIS geospatial indexes).
 During testing, you might check your total chunk sizes via the [`chunk_relation_size`][chunk_relation_size] function.

-**Space partitions**: The use of additional partitioning is a very specialized use case.  **Most users will not need to use it.**
+**Space partitions**: Space partitioning is optional but can make sense for certain types of data and is recommended when using distributed hypertables.

 Space partitions use hashing: Every distinct item is hashed to one of N buckets.
-Remember that we are already using (flexible) time intervals to manage chunk sizes; the main purpose of space partitioning is to enable parallel I/O to the same time interval.

-Parallel I/O can benefit in two scenarios: (a) two or more concurrent queries should be able to read from different disks in parallel, or (b) a single query should be able to use query parallelization to read from multiple disks in parallel.

-Note that query parallelization in PostgreSQL 9.6 (and 10) does not support querying *different* hypertable chunks in parallel;
-query parallelization only works on a single physical table (and thus a single chunk).
-We might add our own support for this, but it is not currently supported.

-Thus, users looking for parallel I/O have two options:

-1. Use a RAID setup across multiple physical disks, and expose a single logical disk to the hypertable (i.e., via a single tablespace).

-1. For each physical disk, add a separate tablespace to the database.
-TimescaleDB allows you to actually add multiple tablespaces to a *single* hypertable (although under the covers, each underlying chunk will be mapped by TimescaleDB to a single tablespace / physical disk).

-We recommend a RAID setup when possible, as it supports both forms of parallelization described above (i.e., separate queries to separate disks, single query to multiple disks in parallel).
-The multiple tablespace approach only supports the former.
-With a RAID setup, *no spatial partitioning is required*.

-That said, when using space partitions, we recommend using 1 space partition per disk.
+In a distributed hypertable, each bucket of the primary space dimension corresponds to a specific data node (although two or more buckets could map to the same node).
+In non-distributed hypertables, each bucket can map to a distinct disk (using, e.g., a tablespace).

-TimescaleDB does *not* benefit from a very large number of space partitions (such as the number of unique items you expect in partition field).
-A very large number of such partitions leads both to poorer per-partition load balancing (the mapping of items to partitions using hashing), as well as much increased planning latency for some types of queries.
+>:TIP: TimescaleDB does *not* benefit from a very large number of space partitions (such as the number of unique items you expect in partition field).
+A very large number of such partitions leads both to poorer per-partition load balancing (the mapping of items to partitions using hashing), as well as increased planning latency for some types of queries.
+We recommend tying the number of space partitions to the number of disks and/or data nodes.

+Spreading chunks along disks and nodes in the space dimension allows for increased I/O parallelization, either by (a) having multiple concurrent client processes, or, by (b) splitting the work of a single client across multiple worker processes on a single node or multiple concurrent requests across several data nodes.

+In summary, to benefit from parallel I/O, one can do one of the
+following:

+- For each physical disk on a single instance, add a separate tablespace to the database.
+TimescaleDB actually allows you to add multiple tablespaces to a *single* hypertable (although under the covers, each underlying chunk will be mapped by TimescaleDB to a single tablespace / physical disk).

+- Configure a distributed hypertable that spreads inserts and queries across multiple data nodes.

+Apart from the built-in parallel I/O support in the database, a more transparent way to increase I/O performance is to use a RAID setup across multiple physical disks, and expose a single logical disk to the hypertable (i.e., via a single tablespace).
+With a RAID setup, *no spatial partitioning is required* on a single node.

 [postgres-createtable]: https://www.postgresql.org/docs/current/sql-createtable.html
+[add_data_node]: /api#add_data_node
 [create_hypertable]: /api#create_hypertable
+[create_distributed_hypertable]: /api#create_distributed_hypertable
 [migrate-from-postgresql]: /getting-started/migrating-data
 [postgres-altertable]: https://www.postgresql.org/docs/current/sql-altertable.html
 [set_chunk_time_interval]: /api#set_chunk_time_interval